IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 | LIST, SET									| optional group my_list (LIST) { repeated group of list/set elements } |
 | MAP										| repeated group of key/value                                           |

-Parameters relevant for `parquet` storage format:
+Parameters relevant for `parquet` storage format are:
 * `nullPartitionDefaultValue` - Specifies default for partitions with null values.
 * `parquetBlockSize` - Specifies the block size which is the size of a row group being buffered in memory.
 The default is 128M.
 * `parquetCompression` - Enum specifying support compressions for parquet storage format.
 Supported compression types are 'UNCOMPRESSED','SNAPPY','GZIP'